 - Only label topics that are substantially mentioned.
 For example, if mentioned in a way that would make you want to discuss it further with the patient.
 Don't label topics only mentioned in passing.

 - Select more than one topic if more than one is mentioned.
 If multiple clinical topics are mentioned, please select all relevant labels.

-This question is trying to find out whether you think the patient needs an in-person appointment to resolve their query.
-It is testing the Face-to-Face (F2F) AI.
+The purpose of this question is to test F2F AI.
+It's trying to find out whether you think the patient needs an in-person appointment to resolve their request.

-The question should only apply to requests that would be passed onto a clinician to resolve i.e. requests you have triaged as Routine clinical or Priority clinical.
+The question should only apply to requests that would be passed onto a clinician to resolve i.e. requests you have triaged as Routine or Priority.

-Always answer 'No' if you have triaged the request as either Non-clinical or Signpost - even if the request does technically end up in as an in-person appointment (e.g. smear test, flu jab etc).
-This is because only clinicians who use PATCHS can say whether the patient needs an in-person appointment - not receptionists or other non-clinical staff.
+Always answer 'No' if you have triaged the request as a Non-clinical triage decision - even if the request does technically end up in as an in-person appointment (e.g. receptionist books the patient in for a smear test, flu jab etc).
+This is because only clinicians who use Patchs can say whether the patient needs an in-person appointment - not receptionists or other non-clinical staff.

 This request was not written in English

 Tick this box if the request is written in a non-English language.
 You will still be asked for a triage decision.
 Don’t worry about what triage decision you put - just put anything down as we’ll remove that request from the database.

 This section is for you to write notes on your rationale for choosing a particular label, and is optional.
 We would recommend writing notes for any labels you have applied where the decision hasn't been straightforward.
 You will be able to review your notes during the Stage 2 labelling rounds to remind yourself of why you made a decision, and add further notes if you wish.
 In Stage 2 the other GPs that labeled the same requests as you will also be able see the notes you've written (and you'll be able to see theirs too).
 Your notes will also be visible to the research team.
 So please don't write anything you wouldn't be happy being shared with others!